 Nowadays, Fort Adams is also home to various organizations like Sail Newport as well as annual festivals like the Chowder Fest.
 But even when these events aren't taking place, the Fort is a great place to spend the day having a picnic, swimming at the beach and maybe even learning how to sail.
-You can even find ferry service here as well.
+You can even find ferry service to nearby Block Island here as well.
 Admission to the public is free and the park is open year-round, with fort tours available seasonally.

 As you round the next corner, the full beauty of Ocean Drive comes into view.
 The next couple of miles feature completely unobstructed views of the Atlantic Ocean.
 On your left, Brenton Point State Park is a hidden gem that a lot of visitors don't take advantage of during their time in Newport.
 It features large open spaces, grilling stations, picnic tables and a wonderful place to play frisbee and fly kites due to the consistent ocean breezes.
 On hot summer days, the temperature can be a full 10-15 cooler here, offering some respite from the summer heat in downtown Newport.